research-software-collaborations/project_database/README.md

 ## project_metadata
 - Has a set of attributes, and possible values for each attribute.
 - You might find that the set of possible values does not meet your needs.
-If not, add a new value and make a pull request
+If not, add a new value and make a pull request.
 - You might find that you would like a new attribute.
-If so, please open an issue for discussion
+If so, please open an issue for discussion in this repository.

 ## Adding a new project
 - Clone this repository so that you can make a pull request against it